2024 Grantees

 Website

 WANDA is dedicated to advancing socioeconomic mobility for low income single mother families.
-Since 2007 WANDA has helped moms save and invest close to $1 million.
+Since 2007 WANDA has helped moms saved/ invested in $1.5 million in value appreciating assets.
 The money goes to invest in home ownership, college education, and retirement savings.

 Website